Overview

-The oEmbed field creates a simple text input for entering media URL.
-This field offers live preview the media content.
-It supports many media websites.
+The oEmbed field creates a simple text input for entering a media URL.
+This field offers a live preview of the media content such as videos, audios, images, tweets, polls, podcasts, etc. from many 3rd-party services.

 Settings